Unlike beneficial parasitic wasps, hornets attack honey bees, steal honey, invade bat houses, girdle branches, and ruin summer picnics.

 There are also 3 species of nocturnal Asian Provespa, which are not actually hornets.

-Despite their name, bald-faced hornets (Dolichovespula maculata), commonly seen in California, are not true hornets, either.
+Despite their name, bald-faced hornets (Dolichovespula maculata) are not true hornets, either.

 There is only one true hornet found in North America: the European hornet (Vespa crabro).
 Introduced in the 1800s, this hornet is now found throughout the U.S.